 may have financial implications (e.g. application of standing charge); and

-the effectiveness of the cryptographic protections laid out in SMETS, and thus the security of the ESME / GSME is also partly dependent upon accurate time.
+the effectiveness of the cryptographic protections laid out in SMETS2, and thus the security of the ESME / GSME is also partly dependent upon accurate time.

 Therefore, the setting of ESME/GSME time is a ‘critical’ function that, in common with other ESME / GSME critical functions, needs to be under the control of the energy Supplier.
 The ESME/GSME functionality that relies on time has a range of ‘real world’ accuracy requirements (e.g. cryptographic protections do not require such accurate time as, say, TOU

 tariffs).
-SMETS requires accuracy of +-10 seconds of UTC32 under normal operating conditions.
+SMETS2 requires accuracy of +-10 seconds of UTC32 under normal operating conditions.

 Suppliers can send clock set remote party commands to the ESME and GSME but because the GSME is a sleepy device, it may not retrieve a clock set command from the Communications Hub command buffer until it next wakes up which could be up to 30 minutes after the clock set command was sent by the Supplier to the GSME (and therefore the Supplier’s time specified in the command may be up to 30 minutes out of date).